cloudvista/precision-ai/readme.md

 ### Technical Note

-The direct Fileman-to-DocumentDB extraction is best described as an extract-and-load ("EL") process, rather than an extract-transform-load ("ETL") process.
-This EL process does not involve any transformation, which is precisely why it is lossless and full-fidelity.
+The direct Fileman-to-DocumentDB extraction is best described as an extract-and-load ("EL") process, rather than an extract-transform-load ("ETL") process. __This direct extract-load process does not involve any transformation, which is precisely why it is lossless and full-fidelity.__

 Such a direct, full-fidelity 1:1 extraction of the FileMan data model to a modern database of the identical form (i.e.  document database) will avoid the data loss involved with transforming the data into a different kind of data model(relational or otherwise).